 - The middle school planned virtual transition presentations for 5th and a virtual promotion ceremony for 8th grade students.

-- The school is celebrating the Class of 2020 Graduation in several ways, including lawn signs in every senior’s front lawn and a banner over the local highway; while the police and fire departments are holding a parade in honor of the Class of 2020.
-The school will also hold a physically-distanced live ceremony later this summer.
+- The school celebrated the Class of 2020 Graduation in several ways, including lawn signs in every senior’s front lawn and a banner over the local highway; while the police and fire departments held a parade in honor of the Class of 2020.
+The school also held a physically-distanced live ceremony.